Fred may regain tropical storm strength as it nears Florida

 The Miami-based U.S. hurricane center said Fred had maximum sustained winds of 35 mph (55 kph) Friday morning and was centered just north of Cuba's coast.

-The system was about 410 miles (660 kilometers) east-southeast of Key West, Florida.
-That was also about 165 miles (265 kilometers) southeast of Southern Andros Island in the Bahamas.
+The system was about 370 miles (595 kilometers) east-southeast of Key West, Florida.
+That was also about 125 miles (200 kilometers) south-southwest of Great Exuma Island in the Bahamas.

 The system was expected to produce 3 to 5 inches (7.5 to 12.5 centimeters) of rain across the Dominican Republic and the western Bahamas, as well as 1 to 3 inches (2.5 to 7.5 centimeters) over Haiti, the Turks and Caicos, the eastern Bahamas, and Cuba.